By Martine PAUWELS

 Paris (AFP) July 28, 2016

-EDF's directors are deeply divided over the planned construction of two nuclear reactors at Hinkley Point for PND 18 billion (21.4 billion euros, $23.8 billion), with the French government's board representatives strongly in favour, unions strongly against and independent directors expected to tip the balance.
+EDF's directors had been deeply divided over the planned construction of two nuclear reactors at Hinkley Point in southwest England for PND 18 billion (21.4 billion euros, $23.8 billion).

-Adding to the tension, one board member resigned just before the key meeting, saying he disagreed with the plan.
+Upping the tension, one board member resigned just before the crunch meeting, saying he disagreed with the plan, reducing the board of directors to 17.

 Weighing on its viability is the decision of French nuclear company Areva to drop out because of financial difficulties and the subsequent takeover of Areva's obligations by EDF at the behest of the French government, which owns 85 percent of EDF.

-EDF chief financial officer Thomas Piquemal resigned in March over the threat the project represents to the company's finances, and chairman Jean-Bernard Levy acknowledged that the company's "financial trajectory is taut".
+EDF chief financial officer Thomas Piquemal resigned in March over the threat the project represents to the company's finances, and CEO Jean-Bernard Levy has acknowledged that the company's "financial trajectory is taut".

 EPR reactors, developed mostly by France's Areva, are the latest generation of nuclear reactors and among the most powerful in the world, and according to Areva, the safest.